BigSoftVideo/DOTEbase/glossary.md

 ### Active Media <a id='active'></a>

-When a media file or a transcript in a _DOTEspace_ are selected for display, then the media becomes active and is displayed in the [Video](#video) panel.
+When a media file or a transcript in a _DOTEspace_ are selected for display, then the media becomes active and is displayed in the [Media Player](#media-player) panel.

 ### Annotation <a id='annotation'></a>

-An Annotation is a plain text note about a specific [Clip](#clip).
+An Annotation is a plain text note called a [Comment](#comment) about a specific [Clip](#clip).

 ### Canvas <a id='tabletop'></a>

 A Canvas is a visual representation of states and relationships between a variety of objects in and across [DOTEspaces](#dotespace).
 For example, representations of [Transcript Clips](#transcript-clip), [Media Clips](#media-clip), [Tags](#tag), [Clip Collections](#clip-collection), etc. can be dragged and dropped onto the independent Canvas.
-Relationships between objects can be constructed out of a set of basic lines and borders.
+Relationships between objects can be constructed using a basic set of icons, arrowheads, lines and borders.

 ### Clip <a id='clip'></a>